Women of Troy: Exploring the Inspiring True Story Behind the Documentary

 AP Photo/Lennox McLendon

-The sports documentary explores the Cheryl Miller-led USC Trojans, and the groundbreaking path they laid out for themselves, and for generations to come.
+The sports documentary explores the Cheryl Miller-led USC Trojans and the groundbreaking path they laid out for themselves and for generations to come.
 The team’s impact on women’s basketball is unparalleled.
 Not only did they redefine the game, but they also led to the eventual establishment of the WNBA.
-‘Women of Troy’ primarily focuses on the 1983 Championship between the USC Trojans and the Louisiana Tech Lady Techsters, which was known to have won 99 of its last 101 games.
+‘Women of Troy’ is primarily based on the 1983 Championship between the USC Trojans and the Louisiana Tech Lady Techsters, which was known to have won 99 of its last 101 games.

-For millennials like me who love the game, but do not know the iconic women who made it what it is today, ‘Women of Troy’ is a must-watch.
-In case you want to know more about the real story behind the documentary, we’re here to help.
-Here’s everything you need to know.
+For the ones who love the game but do not know the iconic women who made it what it is today, ‘Women of Troy’ is a must-watch.
+In case you want to know more about the real story behind the documentary, here’s everything you need to know.

 Credit: USC Athletics

 HBO Sports’ ‘Women of Troy’ is the perfect way to begin this year’s March Madness.
-For those you who don’t know what I am talking about, “March Madness” traditionally refers to the NCAA Division I Men’s Basketball Tournament which is held in March each year.
-But today it is also used for the NCAA Division Women’s Basketball Tournament that was introduced in 1980s, and is also held every March.
-It was also in the March of 1983 that USC Trojans defeated Louisiana Tech Lady Techsters, who were considered the reigning champions of the time.
+For those of you who don’t know what I am talking about, “March Madness” traditionally refers to the NCAA Division I Men’s Basketball Tournament, which is held in March each year.
+Today, it is also used for the NCAA Division Women’s Basketball Tournament, which was introduced in the 1980s and is held every March.
+It was also in March of 1983 that USC Trojans defeated Louisiana Tech Lady Techsters, who were considered the reigning champions of the time.

 “Women of Troy” is a nickname given to the fierce USC Trojan Women’s basketball team that represents the University of Southern California.
 It was only towards the late 197os that the team rose to prominence, after which scholarships for female basketball players were introduced.
 Interestingly, the Trojans were the first Division I team to do this.
 The team has since that won 2 national championships and played in four Final Fours.